blog.

 - Model Compression

-BPB stands for bits-per-byte.
-It answers a deceptively simple question: if you used this model as a compressor, how many bits would it need to encode each raw byte of text?
-A model that perfectly predicts every next character needs 0 bits, it already knows what's coming.
-A model that's completely random needs 8 bits per byte (since a byte has 8 bits of entropy).
-English text actually has a theoretical entropy of around 1.0–1.1 BPB.
-So every submission in this competition is trying to get a model to compress text nearly as well as the physical limits of English.
+BPB measures how well a model compresses text.
+If you used the model as a zip file, how many bits would it need to encode each raw byte of text?
+If it perfectly predicts the next character, it needs 0 bits.
+If it's guessing randomly, it needs 8 bits.
+English text theoretically has an entropy around 1.0 to 1.1 BPB.
+So we're basically trying to get a tiny model to compress text near the physical limit of the English language.

 Cross-Sparse Attention (XSA4)